TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.22.md

 ---

-And when he came out, he could not speak unto them: and they perceived that he had seen a vision in the temple: and he continued making signs unto them, and remained dumb.
+When he came out, he could not speak to them, and they perceived that he had seen a vision in the temple.
+He continued making signs to them, and remained mute.